Seravat-Press/Feeding-Closet-kun/design.md

 # Art

-- All Ingredient/Order assets are 256x256
+- All Ingredient/Order assets are 256x256, resized to 64x64

 ---